Explore more calculators

 What is Lot Size in Forex Trading?

 Lot size refers to the volume of your trade in the forex market.
-It determines how much of a currency pair you are buying or selling, and it directly impacts how much you gain or lose per price movement.
+It determines how much of a currency pair you are buying or selling and how much each pip move is worth.

 In forex trading, lot sizes are standardized: